structurizr/dsl/docs/language-reference.md

 - `Relationship`

-And only the following types of relationships are permitted in the model:
+The following types of relationships can be created using the DSL:

 | Source  | Destination |
 | ------------- | ------------- |